Pass the FIDE Test in Geneva with Personalized Tuition

 • “Lire et écrire” (Reading and Writing) – Tests the ability to read and write in the chosen language.

-Some applicants may only need to complete the oral component, while others may be required to take both sections.
 As of 2025, it is no longer possible to obtain the language passport using a recognized language diploma (e.g., DELF, Goethe, or PLIDA certificates) as proof of language proficiency.
 Instead, candidates must take the FIDE test to receive their official test results.

 My Lingusitcs article on FIDE